Stock market today: Wall Street wavers, but remains on track for another winning week

-NEW YORK (AP) — Stocks wavered in morning trading on Wall Street Friday, but the market is still on track for its sixth winning week in the last seven.
+NEW YORK (AP) — Stocks wavered in afternoon trading on Wall Street Friday, but the market is still on track for its sixth winning week in the last seven.

 Outside of earnings, Intuitive Machines, the company that made the first U.S. lunar landing in more than 50 years, soared 37.6%.